kovid112m/AudioBook/README.md

 # AudioBook
-I created an audiobook reader using python modules
+This is an audiobook reader built using python modules